 A female great white shark has an average length of 15 to 16 feet.

 A male great white shark has an average length of 11 to 13 feet.

 Great white sharks weigh on average between 1,150 and 1,700 pounds.

-The largest great white ever recorded was a female who weight an estimated 4,200 pounds and was 20 feet long.
+The largest great white ever recorded was a female who weighed an estimated 4,200 pounds and was 20 feet long.

 Great white sharks are commonly found along the coasts of Australia, South Africa, California and the northeastern United States.
 They can also be found the Azores, Brazil, the Caribbean, northwestern Africa, eastern Africa, the Seychelles, Madagascar, Mauritius, Sri Lanka, northern Australia, New Caledonia, the Philippines and Hawaii.

 The great white shark is carnivore and considered an apex predator.

 Adult great white sharks prey on seals, sea lions, small whales and other medium to large marine animals.

 The only animals known to attack and kill an adult great white shark is an orca (killer whale), and other larger sharks.

-The triangular teeth of a great white shark can get up to 6.6 inches big.
+The triangular teeth of a great white shark can get up to 6.6 inches in length.

 A great white shark has an amazing sense of smell.
 They can detect one drop of blood in 25 gallons of water.

 Humans have been unable to keep a great white shark in captivity longer than 6 months.